dgonz64/rhfa-playground/README.md

      thing: {
 ```

-Then we wire the `react-hook-form-auto` error messages to Material-UI in `src/skinOverride.js`:
+Then we wire the `react-hook-form-auto` error and helper messages to Material-UI in `src/skinOverride.js`:

 ```diff
  import React from 'react'